radu011/radu011/README.md

 - 👋 Hi, I’m @radu011
-- 👀 I’m interested in computer science.
+- 👀 I’m interested in cybersecurity.
-- 🌱 I’m currently learning Cryptography.
+- 🌱 I’m currently learning malware analysis.

 I am an aspiring computer scientist with a strong passion for exploring the latest technologies and developing innovative solutions.